Linked Art Model 1.0

 - The goal of the work is interoperability between systems, not to provide a comprehensive data model to describe everything that a single institution might know.
 This implies that management and production of the data is out of scope as a system specific concern.
 Similarly, the exact models used within those systems are not our concern.
 These would otherwise violate the technology independency principle.
 Open access is not a requirement, but the intent to publish beyond system boundaries is.

 - The thorough description of bibliographic and archival resources in Linked Data is the subject of several ongoing discussions in the Library and Archives domains.
-We feel that the Art and Museum community should adopt whatever solution is devised by the experts in that field for complex bibliographic or archival description, however Linked Art will provide an on-ramp to those domains by defining the basic descriptions using our shared patterns.
+Linked Art provides an on-ramp to those domains by defining the basic descriptions using our shared patterns, but does not attempt to be complete in these domains.

 - Data Provenance